How to Build a Shed Foundation (4 Types + Frost-Line Depth)

 Tips For Ensuring The Foundation Is Ready To Support The Shed

-1. Consider using a pressure-treated lumber for the foundation frame to prevent water damage and rot.
+- Use pressure-treated lumber for the foundation frame to resist water damage and rot.

-2. Compact the soil to avoid shifting or sinking of the foundation over time.
+- Compact the soil thoroughly to prevent shifting or sinking over time.

-4. Use a layer of gravel or crushed stone to improve drainage and prevent moisture buildup underneath the shed.
+- Add a layer of gravel or crushed stone to improve drainage under the shed.

 Frequently Asked Questions For How To Build Shed Foundation